Beerwah State Forest was originally established in 1874 as a Reserve for State Forest purposes, including selective native timber harvesting.

 We monitor compliance with the operational harvest plan and the Code throughout the harvesting operations.
 Operations are also subject to regular audits by the Queensland Parks and Wildlife Service.

 Our forest management system is also subject to regular independent audits to maintain certification under the Australian Standard for Sustainable Forest Management (AS 4708).

 Harvesting activities are proposed to commence in 2022, although a start date has not yet been finalised.
-The site will need to close to the public during harvesting to ensure the safety of forest workers and visitors.
+The site will need to be temporarily closed to the public during harvesting to ensure the safety of forest workers and visitors.